 Conclusion

-You now know the basics of deploying your app.
-Here are the 6 key takeaways from this chapter:
+You now know the basics DevOps, software delivery, and deploying apps.
+Here are the 6 key takeaways from this blog post:

 Always pick the right tools for the job.